govindKAG/vim-notes/vim notes.md

 - you can check the current value of any setting by saying "set <settings>?"

 - use import readline; readline.parse_and_bind("set editing-mode vi") to get vi bindings in a python shell

+- use q: to enter command mode.
+Here you get full vim controls to edit and run a : comnmand.